 You Can Discover & Promote New Work Opportunities

 The connections you make on LinkedIn can give you a variety of work opportunities.
-Degrees of separation plays a part in this – if I connect with John Smith, then I am a secondary connection to his connections, and a tertiary to all of his connections connections and so forth.
-With the ability to “ask to be introduced,” think about how many people out there on the social network could be a new job opportunity for you!
+Degrees of separation plays a part in this – if I connect with John Smith, then I am a secondary connection to his connections and a tertiary to all of his connection’s connections and so forth.
+With the ability to “ask to be introduced,” think about how many people out there on the social network could provide a new job opportunity for you!

 It Ensures Another Channel for Exposure

 LinkedIn provides yet another location on the web for you to be found, thus increasing your online exposure.
-This is a simple, but effective way of self promoting yourself or your business and from a search engine optimisation perspective, is a great way to help you gain more traffic to any sites you may have.
+This is a simple but effective method of self- promoting yourself or your business, and from a search engine

 Access to Experts